 Many guided day trips from Dublin to the west coast also include a drive through the Burren, a unique lunar-like landscape of barren grey limestone.
 If the weather is favorable, your tour guide may let you get out of the bus for a quick 10-15-minute walk in the area.

-TIP: It’s definitely not enough for one of the most beautiful and diverse in plants and animals places in Ireland.
-Thus, renting a car allows for the more fulfilled day trips or even weekend getaways from Dublin to see the natural wonders of the Burren.
+TIP: A short stop is definitely not enough for one of the most beautiful and diverse in plants and animals places in Ireland.
+Thus, renting a car allows for the more fulfilling day trips or even weekend getaways from Dublin to see the natural wonders of the Burren.

 4. Glendalough and Laragh

-With just a little bit over one hour drive, Glendalough is one of the closest day trips from Dublin.
+With just a little bit over one hour drive away, Glendalough is one of the closest day trips from Dublin.
 This glacier valley in County Wicklow entices with an Early Medieval monastic settlement and two picturesque lakes nearby.

 5. The Wicklow Mountains

 You can certainly combine a drive through the Wicklow Mountains with your visit to Glendalough.
-However, if you’re aching for the deeper travel experiences, be sure to devote a full day to your trip from Dublin to the mountains.
+However, if you’re aching for more impactful travel experiences, devote a full day for your trip from Dublin to the mountains.
 On the other hand, with such epic hikes as the Wicklow Way and the St. Kevin’s Way, even a weekend may not be enough.